 Read each passage and question carefully.
 Then answer each question as well as you can.
-You must record all answers in your Practice Test Answer Document.
+You must record all answers in this Practice Test Booklet.

-For most questions, you will mark your answers by filling in the circles in your Practice Test Answer Document.
+For most questions, you will mark your answers by filling in the circles in your Practice Test Booklet.
 Make sure you darken the circles completely.
 Do not make any marks outside of the circles.
 If you need to change an answer, be sure to erase your first answer completely.

 Some questions will ask you to write a response.
-Write each response in the space provided in your Practice Test Answer Document.
+Write each response in the space provided.
 Only responses written within the provided space will be scored.